Hookah lounge interior design ideas: atmosphere, zones, and lighting

 -

 Arrange sofas and poufs in flexible clusters.
-Semi-circular layouts foster group interaction, while private nooks suit smaller parties.
+Semi-circular layouts support group interaction, while private nooks suit smaller parties.
 Ensure tables are within reach for hookahs and drinks, and pathways remain clear for staff flow.